The Sunday Times 12th July 1964

 After the Pre Raphaelites association to Birmingham, Peter Philips is one of the best artists to come out of the second city.
 We gave Peter a few mentions last summer for our Anglozine 'Decima Look' collection, he's still working today and was a very smart dresser in the 1960's and so I can imagine him really digging this cover commission - he most probably had a mop mane too.

-Peter Philips obviously went to art school as did Phil May and three other members of The Pretty Things for that matter- Sidcup to be precise.
+Peter Philips obviously went to art school as did Phil May and three other members of The Pretty Things for that matter- Sidcup art school to be precise.
 Phil goes on to mention how important the art school leanings and hairy camaraderie put him on the right road.

 So man of the hour gets the last word: